quentin-dev/wheelofprizes/README.md

 # Wheel of Prizes

-A lazy copy of The Eric Andre Show's Wheel of prizes
+A lazy copy of The Eric Andre Show's Wheel of Prizes

 ## Made with